Skip to main content

 The rate structure is divided into tiers — a lower-priced “qualified” tier and second and third tiers, known as “mid” or “non-qualified.”
 The processor sets what transactions qualify for each tier and varies from processor to processor.
 While the low qualified rate may attract you, it only applies to a few transactions; most transactions end up in higher tiers at higher costs.
 Tiered pricing is the most common pricing structure in the U.S.

 The primary disadvantage is that the lower qualified rate only applies to specific card and transaction types.
-For example, if your customers use rewards cards (most do), you can pay higher fees since the rewards cards are outside your qualified tier.
+For example, if your customers use rewards cards (most do), you can pay higher fees because they are outside your qualified tier.
 Therefore, check to see if the qualified rates in your plan will cover the credit cards your business typically sees.

 Interchange-plus pricing